 Why does classification matter?

 If a worker is an employee, you are required to withhold payroll taxes from the employee’s paychecks.
 You must also deposit the payroll taxes.
 At the end of the year, you have to send the employee a Form W-2, which shows the employee’s wages and deductions for the entire year.

 If a worker is an independent contractor, you do not have to withhold any payroll taxes from the contractor’s wages.
 The 1099 worker is responsible for sending in their independent contractor taxes.
-At the end of the year, you will send a Form 1099-MISC, which shows how much you paid the contractor during the year.
+At the end of the year, you will send a Form 1099-NEC, which shows how much you paid the contractor during the year.

 If you misclassify an employee as an independent contractor, you may end up owing back taxes and penalties.

 Need help paying your employees and contractors?
 Try Patriot’s payroll software and pay your workers with free direct deposit or paychecks.
 Get a free trial today!